nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

 #### Issue lifecycle

-When an issue or PR is created, it will be triaged by the core development team and assigned a label to indicate the type of issue it is (bug, feature request, etc) and to determine the milestone.
+When an issue or PR is created, it will be triaged by the maintainers and assigned a label to indicate the type of issue it is (bug, feature request, etc) and to determine the milestone.
 Please see the [Issue Lifecycle](ISSUE_LIFECYCLE.md) document for more information.